 The term fabrication refers to the larger group of tasks involved in making metal products.
 It includes the whole manufacturing process from designing products to their final finish.
 Fabricators are responsible for taking product concepts and utilizing any number of complex procedures to turn a vision into a metallic reality.
 One of those highly skilled procedures is welding.

 Many metal fabricators are also trained and competent welders.
 Many welders also act as fabricators.
-Their role interchange depends on the facility they work in and the specific job they’re working on.
+A person’s role of welder or fabricator can change depending on the facility and the specific job they are working on.
 For instance, you might be employed primarily as a welder but also take on the tasks of cutting, bending, shaping and finishing your project.
 Or, your primary role is a metal fabricator, and you do some welding as part of getting the job done.

 Metal fabricators and welders are part of a vast American industry.
 According to the United States Bureau of Labor Statistics, approximately 1.484 million people work in the U.S. metal fabrication industry.
 Many of them are welders.
 Other skills in the fabrication world include machinists, millwrights, cutters, benders and assemblers.
 Then there are the people who design, engineer and manage fabrication projects.

 Analysts predict a bright future for the fabrication businesses.
 According to economic analyst Chris Kuehl, despite the current tariffs on steel and other metals, the metal fabrication industry will likely move ahead at the same pace as the U.S. Gross Domestic Product (GDP) rate of between 2.7 and 3.4 percent.
 That’s good news if you’re a metal fabricator or a welder.

 Welding is only one step in a process that begins with a concept and ends with a finished product that’s ready for installation and use.
 Fabricating any part or component requires a process that follows a linear and logical progression from start to finish.